 The Number of Children Being Supported:

-The number of children is factored into the total amount of child support, and parents will get credit on the child support worksheet for any child support they may be paying for children with different parents.
+The number of children being supported is factored into the total amount of child support needed, and parents will get credit on the child support worksheet for any child support they may be paying for children with different parents.

 In addition to receiving credit for any other children each parent is already supporting, both parents will get credit on the child support worksheet for work-related childcare expenses they are paying and for health insurance premiums paid for the children's portion of the health insurance.